Cast Iron vs Stainless Steel vs Ceramic Cookware: The Complete 2026 Comparison

 When non stick pans are heated above 260°C (500°F), the coating breaks down and releases PFAS molecules into the air you breathe and the food you eat.
 Even at normal cooking temperatures, scratched or worn coatings release PFAS particles directly into your meals.

 The good news: there are four excellent PFAS free alternatives that professional chefs have used for centuries.
 Each has different strengths, and the best one for you depends on how you cook.
+If you are new to reducing plastic and chemical exposure, our beginner guide to reducing plastic exposure explains why cookware is one of the top priorities.
+Once you have upgraded your cookware, the next step is your kitchen appliances, ranked by how much they leach into your food.

 2. PFAS Bans Are Accelerating in 2026